 Kate Upton & Justin Verlander’s Complete Wedding Album Finally Revealed

 Swoon!
 Kate Upton and Justin Verlander are giving us a peek at their magical ceremony in the Italian countryside.
-Check out their complete wedding album showing her reception dress, tons of PDA-filled pics and more!
+Check out their complete wedding album showing her reception dress, PDA-filled pics and more!

 Kate Upton, 25, was truly a vision while exchanging her vows with Houston Astros pitcher and World Series champ Justin Verlander, 34 on Nov.
 4. Now, the Swimsuit Illustrated model is treating fans to the best holiday gift, by sharing heartwarming details about her magical day as well as their wedding album, including PDA-filled photos that prove how madly in love she and Justin are!
 The couple tied the knot in Tuscany, one of the first places they vacationed, and her sartorial choice couldn’t have been more perfect for their nuptials.
 “It’s extremely romantic and will always be a special place for us,” she gushed to Vogue.
 “We fell in love with the Rosewood Castiglion Del Bosco resort because of its amazing history and incredible scenery.”
 SEE PICS FROM THEIR WEDDING GALLERY, HERE.